NEET/JEE Coaching Scholarship

 Answer:

-(b) Stele comprises the major part of the root and stem.
-Stele consists of the vascular bundles,pericycle and the pith.
-The vascular bundle is a part of stele consisting of xylem and phloem-types of complex tissues.
+(b) The stele comprises the major part of the root and stem.
+Stele consists of the vascular bundles, pericycle and the pith.
+The vascular bundle is a part of the stele consisting of xylem and phloem types of complex tissues.

 (c) There are two kinds of primary xylem- protoxylem and metaxylem.
-The primary xylem which formed earlier and is smaller in size is the protoxylem and the one which is formed later and is larger in size is called metaxylem.
+The primary xylem, which formed earlier and is smaller in size, is the protoxylem, and the one which is formed later and is larger in size is called the metaxylem.

-(d) In dicot stems, the cambium cells that are present in between of the primary xylem and primary phloem is called the intrafascicular cambium whereas the interfascicular cambium is formed by the adjoining medullary cells with the intrafascicular cambium.
+(d) In dicot stems, the cambium cells that are present between the primary xylem and primary phloem are called the intrafascicular cambium, whereas the interfascicular cambium is formed by the adjoining medullary cells with the intrafascicular cambium.
 This meristematic form is the interfascicular cambium.

-(e) A closed vascular bundle is the one which lacks cambium and therefore, cannot perform secondary growth where an opened vascular bundle is the one which has cambium, and it can very well perform secondary growth.
+(e) A closed vascular bundle is the one which lacks cambium and, therefore, cannot perform secondary growth, whereas an opened vascular bundle is the one which has cambium and can very well perform secondary growth.

 Questions related to all the topics are detailed in the NCERT Exemplar Class 11 Biology Solutions Chapter 6, which will be helpful for board exam and competitive exam as well.
 Students can access the NCERT exemplar class 11 Biology solutions chapter 6 pdf download function for the best learning experience.